 If you want to be a writer, then write.
 There is no second option.

 If you’d rather not write, then you don’t want to be a writer, do you?
 Go do something else.
 Mind you, that doesn’t make you useless.
 And you shouldn’t get the disease over this.
 It just means you have other things in your life that you want more.
 So go do them.
 Life is far too short to waste your time doing things you don’t particularly enjoy when there are other things you like better.
 So go do them.

 There isn’t anyone in particular I’m addressing.
 Nobody inspired this post but myself and my own I-Am-Useless Disease.
 But as I was writing the above paragraph, I was suddenly reminded of this amazing thing I read pretty recently, so here it is:

 Drink it in.
-Marinate in it.
+Marinade in it.
 Drift off in it.
 Does it speak to you?
 Why or why not?

 Don’t ever stop asking questions.
 Ask yourself and everybody else why.
 Don’t stop until you get an answer.
 (I’m not talking about the childish version that I’m sure most of you are familiar with.
 I mean really getting to the bottom of something.)

 A. If you have The Disease, then spend some time writing about why you think you have it.
 Read over your previous writings and ask yourself the same questions was asking you to ask yourself earlier.
 I hope you follow.
 Also, ask yourself what you think might help you deal with the problem.